Table of Contents

-- Henry Harvin also offers a lot of job support with 1200 partners and placement in 42 countries in all seven continents.
+- Henry Harvin also offers a lot of job support with 1200 partners and placement in 42 countries on all seven continents.
 Media partners are Russia Today, Bloomberg T.V, Japan News English, and U.S. News.

-Internationally Henry Harvin is ranked #3
+Internationally Henry Harvin is Ranked 3.

 Teach English with CIEE